zertico/apidoc/source/index.md

 # User Shop Plan

 When logged in, the user can access information about the shop.
-This access allows him to show and list shop plans.
+This access allows him to list shop plans.

 ## List